 1- Prebranac (Baked Beans)

 This tasty casserole of beans with caramelized onions is considered to be a winter dish.
-It is of one of the most common vegan dishes in Serbia.
+It is one of the most common vegan dishes in Serbia.
 Served hot or warm in a clay pot, prebranac is by far the best vegan dish here for me.
+I’d like to add one cultural detail about this food.
+The beans are called ‘pasulj’ in Serbian and one of the very common sayings is ‘prosto kao pasulj’ which means ‘easy as pie’.

 2- Posni Burek (Pastry)

-In almost every bakery, posni burek and đevrek (similar to Turkish simit) will make a great vegan breakfast option.
+In almost every bakery, posni burek options will make you start your day happily.
 Posni burek is made with potatoes, mushrooms or mixed vegetables.
+My favourite is the mushroom one called ‘burek sa pečurkama’.

 3- Đevrek (Bagel)